openbabel/openbabel.github.io/pages/Frequently_Asked_Questions.md

 ### What's the latest version?

-As of this writing, the latest version is [2.0](http://openbabel.sourceforge.net/RELEASE.shtml), which represents a stable version for widespread use and development.
+As of this writing, the latest version is [Open Babel 2.2.2](/Open_Babel_2.2.2 "wikilink"), which represents a stable version for widespread use and development.

 ### Can I use Open Babel code in a personal project?

 One common misconception about the GNU GPL license for Open Babel is that it requires users to release any code that uses the Open Babel library.
 This is completely untrue.
 There are no restrictions on use of Open Babel code for personal projects, regardless of where you work (academia, industry, ... wherever).

 **However**, if you intend on releasing a software package that uses Open Babel code, the GPL requires that your package be released under the GNU GPL license.
 The distinction is between **use** and **distribution**.
 See section 3 of this FAQ for more on the licensing issues and why you might want to contribute.

+### How do I cite Open Babel in a paper?

+If you would like to reference Open Babel in an academic paper, we suggest using both of the following references at the moment:

+-   N M O'Boyle, M Banck, C A James, C Morley, T Vandermeersch, and G R Hutchison.
+“Open Babel: An open chemical toolbox.” *J. Cheminf.* **(2011)**, *3*, 33. [<DOI:10.1186/1758-2946-3-33>](http://www.jcheminf.com/content/3/1/33)
+-   The Open Babel Package, version 2.3.1 <http://openbabel.org> (accessed Oct 2011)

+The first is a paper describing Open Babel.
+The second is one way to cite a software package at a particular URL.
+Obviously, you should include the version number of Open Babel you used, and the date you downloaded the software or installed Open Babel.

 Features, Formats, Roadmap:
 ---------------------------